cycscarlos/cycscarlos/README.md

 <br>

 <p style="text-align:justify; font-size:10px">
-            Electronic engineer; I worked for more than 25 years as a system programmer with IBM Mainframe technologies (i.e. s/370, s/390, z/Series).
-            During that stage, I provided technical consulting services in numerous engineering projects for more than 25 biggest companies;
-            much of them, included more than ten banks, both nationals as international scene.
-During the last 20 years, and in parallel, I developed a successful career as a project engineer; designing and implementing microwave telecommunication networks, as well as industrial electronic security systems in more than 30 corporate companies; some of the likes of PDVSA, Cargill de Venezuela, Metro de Caracas, CANTV, Movistar, among many others.
-Recently (since the beginning of 2020), and as a professional compliment, I have started to work in a new and dynamic career as a "full-stack" web software developer; at the moment, in progress!
+            Electronic engineer; I have more than 30 years working on as a system programmer or Software Engineer with IBM Mainframe technologies (s/370, s/390, z/Series).
+During that stage, I have been provided technical consulting services to +25 companies, which included 12 banks, both national and international, in the implementation of many high-level technical IT projects.
+In parallel and during the last 15 years, I am developed a successful career as a project engineer, designing and implementing microwave networks and industrial electronic security systems in more than 30 companies; some of the likes of PDVSA, Cargill, CANTV, Movistar, Metro de Caracas, among many others.
+I still render top-level consulting and project field implementation services at the electronic security systems and wireless networks technologies.
+But, recently (since early 2020), I have been training and working on a new and exciting career as a web software developer; design, and developing websites, backend systems, and small and specific apps.
+            In that way, this awesome roundtrip also brings me up to gives advocate technical tips to the spanish developer communities via social media networks, and I am enjoying it!
 </p>

 <br>